 16. Homemade Anti Fungal Solution for Athlete’s Foot

 This is yet another very effective remedy using essential oils and some other anti-fungal ingredients like apple cider vinegar.
-Along with tea tree oil and myrrh oil this remedy uses geranium oil, thyme oil and tincture of benzoin.
-Geranium oil is a natural astringent and is widely used for treatment of acne, bruises, burns, cuts, dermatitis, eczema, ringworm.
+Along with tea tree oil and myrrh oil, this remedy uses geranium oil, thyme oil and tincture of benzoin.
+Geranium oil is a natural astringent and is widely used for the treatment of acne, bruises, burns, cuts, dermatitis, eczema, ringworm.
 Thyme oil is known for its antiseptic properties.
 It also has antifungal, antiviral, antiparasitic, and antimicrobial properties and thus is used for such conditions as dermatitis, psoriasis, and other infectious diseases.
 When alcohol is added to the benzoin essential oil, it is known as tincture of benzoin.
 It has natural anti-inflammatory and antiseptic properties.
-So make this powerful anti fungal solution at home to cure and prevent athlete’s foot.
+So make this powerful anti-fungal solution at home to cure and prevent athlete’s foot.

 - Tea tree oil- 12 drops